DipjyotiTCS/royalty_app/README.md

 # Royalty Reconciliation Tool — Flask Version

-This is a Python/Flask wrapper around your existing frontend build.
-The UI will look and behave exactly like your current app because it uses the same compiled assets from the Vite/React build (`dist/`).
+This is a Python/Flask wrapper around existing frontend build.
+It uses the same compiled assets from the Vite/React build (`dist/`).

 ## Project structure